farinamhz/COMP-8730-NLP/README.md

 ## Quickstart

-You can run the code for all the assignments' codes using this script: [``Colab Notebook``](https://colab.research.google.com/drive/1YWSMIdIpJkouFadmZEKr8K2pYoUDChvg?usp=sharing)
+You can run the code for all the assignments using this script: [``Colab Notebook``](https://colab.research.google.com/drive/1YWSMIdIpJkouFadmZEKr8K2pYoUDChvg?usp=sharing)

 ### Assignment 1